 So the farm has a special breed of Braveheart chicken, who every morning paint half their face blue and charge out of the shed doors crying âFreedom!â.
 Columbian Black Tails who stay out till nightfall, 11pm in summer, marauding the fields, seeking stray English.
 Menace.

-Lucy also told me her cousin has also left her pet snake on the farm.
+Lucy also told me her cousin has left her pet snake on the farm.
 You cannot believe how excited I got, âis it called Nagini?â, âNoâ, said Lucy, âitâs called No noâ.
 Presumably itâs ravenous.

 Whatâs unique, well the flavors are all very unique.
 Weâve got Whisky flavour, salted caramel flavour, weâve got some wacky flavours, theyâre very good.